vickygx/zhift/README.md

 To create an organization/manager:
 - Navigate to /.
-- Click 'Create an account'
+- Click 'Create an account'.
 - Fill out the form, and put 'manager' for Account Type.
 Leave the 'Role' box empty.
 - Click 'Register'.